bjornregnell/reqeng-book/slides/02-func.md

 # Which modeling technique is best?

-* A modeling technique may be more or less suitable for representing some aspects of requirements from some stakeholders' viewpoint.
+* A modeling technique may be **more or less suitable** for representing some aspects of requirements from some stakeholders' viewpoint.

 * A **well-balanced combination** of modeling techniques can capture a more aspects in a better way than a single technique.

-* What modeling technique is best depends on...
+* Choice of modeling techniques depends on...
   * abstraction level
   * project type
   * stakeholders